arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/important-learning-and-teaching-events/the-learning-outcomes-hidden-inside-curriculum-goals/types-of-mathematical-skills/learning-when-a-particular-procedure-should-be-used.md

 ---
+has_children: false
 layout: default
+nav_order: 4
-title: "Learning when a particular procedure should be used "
+title: 'Learning when a particular procedure should be used '
-nav_order: Learningwhenaparticularprocedureshouldbeused
-has_children: false
 ---
 # Learning when a particular procedure should be used